aklgupta/FirefoxTabControlsShortcutExtension/README.md

 - Change/remove the shortcuts as required

 ---
 This extension is provided as it is.
+It may contain bugs or stop working in the future.
-Please go through the code and use at your own risk.
+Please go through the code if you like.

 Feel free to contribute.
 Keep it simple and light.
 The aim is to not provide fancy new features, but only make some daily tasks easier for keyboard users.